A friend and I recently had a Facebook conversation involving the rising cost of food.

 The thing about cooking for yourself – you get to control what goes in it.
 When you buy those pre-packaged boxes of mystery meals you don’t, and the ingredient list usually looks like something from Biology Class.

 Have your own tips?
 Would love to hear them.
-Be sure and comment below and let’s show those non-believers that we can eat healthy AND inexpensively too.
+Be sure and comment below and let’s show those non-believers that we can eat healthily AND inexpensively too.